auphyroc99/KAP-manual/en/model/cube/table_index.en.md

 ![](images/table_index/table_index_encode.png)

-1. "orderedbytes" is designed for all types.
++ "orderedbytes" is designed for all types.
 It keeps data's order when encoding.
 It's the default encoding type in most cases.
-2. "var" is similar to orderedbytes except it does not preserve order.
++ "var" is similar to orderedbytes except it does not preserve order.
 It's not suggested.
 Please use "orderedbytes" instead.
-3. "boolean" uses 1 byte to encode boolean values.
++ "boolean" uses 1 byte to encode boolean values.
 Valid values include: true, false, TRUE, FALSE, True, False, t, f, T, F, yes, no, YES, NO, Yes, No, y, n, Y, N, 1, 0.
-4. "integer" uses N bytes to encode integer values, where N equals the length parameter and ranges from 1 to 8. [-2^(8*N-1), 2^(8*N-1)) is supported for integer encoding with length of N.
++ "integer" uses N bytes to encode integer values, where N equals the length parameter and ranges from 1 to 8. [-2^(8*N-1), 2^(8*N-1)) is supported for integer encoding with length of N.
-5. "int" is deprecated.
++ "int" is deprecated.
 Use latest "integer" instead.
-6. "date" uses 3 bytes to encode date dimension values.
++ "date" uses 3 bytes to encode date dimension values.
-7. "time" uses 4 bytes to encode timestamps, supporting from 1970-01-01 00:00:00 to 2038/01/19 03:14:07.
++ "time" uses 4 bytes to encode timestamps, supporting from 1970-01-01 00:00:00 to 2038/01/19 03:14:07.
 Milliseconds are ignored.
-8. "fix_length" uses a fixed-length ("length" parameter) byte array to encode integer dimension values, with potential value truncations.
++ "fix_length" uses a fixed-length ("length" parameter) byte array to encode integer dimension values, with potential value truncations.
+You could choose "fix_length" when you are dealing with fixed length column such as those of  MD5 values.
-9. "fixed_length_hex" uses a fixed-length ("length" parameter) byte array to encode the hex string dimension values, such as 1A2BFF or FF00FF, with potential value truncations.
++ "fixed_length_hex" uses a fixed-length ("length" parameter) byte array to encode the hex string dimension values, such as 1A2BFF or FF00FF, with potential value truncations.
 For every two hex codes, one length parameter will be assigned.

 Notice: "dict" encoding is NOT supported in table index.